spotwise/railyard/README.md

 * 2020-07-24 Completely rewritten to use Rails 6.x
 * 2021-01-10 Completely rewritten to use Rails 6.1 and Bootstrap 5
 * 2021-03-13 Fixed support for Microsoft
+* 2022-01-04 Completely rewritten to use Rails 7